 Principles:

-Raman spectroscopy depends on Raman scattering, which is the inelastic scattering of a photon with atoms or molecules.
+Raman spectroscopy depends on Raman scattering, which is the inelastic scattering of a photon with low frequency modes (e.g. vibrational or rotational modes) in a system of atoms or within molecules.
+This is in contrast to IR spectroscopy, which depends on the absorption of IR light by low frequency modes in a system.
+Both techniques provide similar, but complementary, information.
+However, this does not mean that vibrational features are both Raman and IR ‘active’, that is, they appear when probed.
+For molecules a vibration is Raman active when it causes a change in polarizability, while for IR spectroscopy a vibration is visible when it causes a change in dipole moment.
+This means that for Raman spectroscopy no permanent dipole moment is required.
+For molecules with a center of symmetry both spectroscopic methods are mutual exclusive.
+Polar bonds generally give a weak Raman signal, while neutral bonds generally are Raman intense as they involve a large change in polarizability during vibrations.
+Finally, two draw-backs of IR spectroscopy are that water cannot be used as solvent and sample preparation is more complex.
+A Raman spectroscope is, however, more expensive.

 The emitted photon after scattering has a lower or higher frequency than the incident photon, which is called Stokes and anti-Stokes scattering, respectively.
-The Stokes and anti-Stokes lines have the same shift in energy, but their magnitude differs depending on for instance substrate temperature.
+The Stokes and anti-Stokes lines have the same shift in energy, but their magnitude differs depending on for instance the substrate temperature.
+For molecules the photons interact with the bonds and vibrations in a molecule which are sensitive to the used laser wavelength.
+This causes the molecule to be exited into a virtual energy state for a short time, after which it inelastically emits a photon.
 In case of solid-state materials the incoming photon creates and electron-hole pair, which can scatter with a phonon in the crystal lattice.
+A phonon is a quasiparticle, which describes a collective quantized vibrational motion in a lattice of atoms or molecules in condensed matter.
 After this scattering event the electron-hole pairs decays and emits a photon with a shifted frequency.

-The spectrum of these scattered photons is the Raman spectrum, which shows the intensity of the scattered photons versus the frequency difference (measured in units cm-1) to the incident photons.
+The spectrum of these scattered photons is the Raman spectrum, which shows the intensity of the scattered photons versus the frequency difference (measured in wavenumbers with units cm-1) to the incident photons.
 Peaks only appear in the Raman spectrum if vibrational modes in the system are sensitive to the laser wavelength used, and their intensity and location can differ between laser wavelengths.
+Typically, the peaks fall within a range of 500-2000 cm-1, and higher order peaks can be found around multiples of the wavenumber of the first-order Raman peak.
 The intensity of the peaks depends on many factors, including the power of the laser, focus, acquisition time and the probability of the scattering to occur.
 Thus, intensities between spectra cannot be compared directly, and should always be converted into intensity ratio’s.
 The full-width at half maximum (FWHM) of a peak can directly be compared between different measurements.

 Procedure: